Parts Of A Website: A Cheat Sheet For Non-Techies

 SSL

-SSL stands for secure socket layer.
-An SSL certificate encrypts data sent from a web server to your browser so hackers can’t read it.
+SSL stands for Secure Socket Layer.
+An SSL certificate encrypts the data sent between a website’s server and your browser, ensuring that hackers can’t intercept or read it.

 SEO

-SEO stands for search engine optimization.
-SEO is a large and complex topic, but in a nutshell it’s about configuring your website to get free traffic from search engine results pages (SERPs).
+SEO stands for Search Engine Optimization.
+It’s the process of configuring your website to get free traffic from search engine results pages (often referred to as SERPs).

-• Is properly formatted on your website (aka On-Page SEO).
+• Is properly formatted on your site (known as On-Page SEO).

 Google Analytics

-Google Analytics is a free service from Google that gives you statistics about your website — how many visitors your site is getting, which pages they’re viewing, how long they’re spending on each page, etc.
+Google Analytics is a free service from Google that provides statistics about your website—like how many visitors you’re getting, which pages they’re viewing, and how long they’re spending on each page.

-To use Google Analytics, all you do is install a small tracking script on your website and you’re good to go.
+To use Google Analytics, all you need to do is install a small tracking script on your website, and you’re good to go.

-Google Analytics removes the guesswork by giving you data on what’s working on your website and what isn’t.
+By collecting this data, Google Analytics removes the guesswork and helps you see what’s working on your website and what isn’t.

 Email Service Provider (ESP)

-An email service provider (aka EMS: email management service) helps you build, manage and communicate with your list of email subscribers.
+An email service provider (sometimes called an email management service or EMS) helps you build, manage, and communicate with your list of email subscribers.

-A few examples of popular email service providers include MailChimp, Aweber (we use Aweber), Constant Contact, ConvertKit, GetResponse and ActiveCampaign.
+Popular examples of email service providers include MailChimp, Aweber (which we use), Constant Contact, ConvertKit, GetResponse, and ActiveCampaign.

-• Automation.
-Users are able to add or remove themselves from your list automatically.
-You can also send emails automatically based on a user’s actions.
+• Automation: Users can add or remove themselves from your list automatically.
+You can also set up emails to send based on specific user actions (e.g., signing up for your list).

-• Scalability.
-You can send a broadcast message to hundreds or thousands of your subscribers with the click of a mouse.
-It’s next to impossible to do this manually.
+• Scalability: Send a single broadcast email to hundreds or thousands of subscribers with just a click—something that’s nearly impossible to do manually.

-• Compliance.
-Stay compliant with the CAN-SPAM Act and avoid penalties.
+• Compliance: Helps you stay compliant with email regulations like the CAN-SPAM Act to avoid penalties.

 Conclusion

-I’ll be adding to this handy dandy website glossary over time.
-If there’s a term I overlooked that needs to be added, please let me know in the comments below.
-Thanks. 😉
+I’ll be updating this glossary over time, so if there’s a term I missed or one you think should be added, let me know in the comments below.
+Thanks for reading! 😉

 About the Author